zharfan104/number_converter_app/README.md

 ## TODO

 - [ ] Improve the UI/UX of the app
-- [ ] Add support for localization
+- [ ] Add support for localization using [flutter_localization](https://flutter.dev/docs/development/accessibility-and-localization/internationalization)
 - [ ] Improve error handling and user feedback
+- [ ] Use [flutter_gen](https://pub.dev/packages/flutter_gen) to generate image assets for the app
+- [ ] Implement integration test
+- [ ] Implement AutoRoute for declarative routing (when needed to do routing)

 ## Conclusion